VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -remoteWrite.url string
     	Optional URL to VictoriaMetrics or vminsert where to persist alerts state and recording rules results in form of timeseries.
 E.g. http://127.0.0.1:8428
   -remoteWrite.disablePathAppend
-    	Optionally disable appending '/api/v1/write' to the remoteWrite url, enabling configuring an absolute path -replay.maxDatapointsPerQuery int
+     Whether to disable automatic appending of '/api/v1/write' path to the configured -remoteWrite.url.
+  -replay.maxDatapointsPerQuery int
     	Max number of data points expected in one request.
 The higher the value, the less requests will be made during replay. (default 1000)
   -replay.ruleRetryAttempts int